WDC Awards $650,000 to Build Digital Equity

 • Stephanie Ung, Co-Executive Director of Khmer Community Center of Seattle King County: “The investment in our community to bridge the digital divide allows us to bridge the intergenerational gap between Khmer elders and youth.
 Bringing them together over technology uplifts the knowledge and skills of our youth while affirming and including our elders in modern means of communication and information access to external resources.”

-• Megard Ngueita, Executive Director of World Relief Western Washington: “We live in a world where digital navigation is key to daily life aspects.
+• Medard Ngueita, Executive Director of World Relief Western Washington: “We live in a world where digital navigation is key to daily life aspects.
 Yet digital equity is a challenge to many, and more so to the refugees and immigrants that World Relief walks alongside as they rebuild their lives.
 This grant will create an opportunity to tackle that challenge among our program participants.”

 Previous